Electrical Supply Network

 Electrical Supply or Electricity is generated at power plants and passes through a complex system, sometimes called a grid, electrical substations, transformers, and power lines that connect producers and consumers of electricity.
 Most local area networks are interconnected to provide reliability and business objectives, forming larger and more reliable systems that improve coordination and power planning.
 All power sources have an input power connection, which receives electric current from the source, and one or more output power connections that supply current to the load.

-The energy source may come from an electrical network, such as an electrical outlet.
+The energy source may come from an electrical network, such as an electrical outlet or Electrical circuit.
 Energy storage devices such as batteries or fuel cells, alternators or alternators, solar energy converters, or other power sources.
 The input and output typically wired connections, although some power supplies use wireless power to power their loads without wired connections.
 Some power supplies also have other inputs and outputs for functions such as external monitoring and control.

 Therefore, we must create electrical grid systems to deliver the generated electrical energy from the power plant to end-users.
 Consumers enrich electricity generated by power plants through systems that we can divide into two main parts, called transmission and distribution.